Yutao-Li-306/SpamHam/README.md

 You should be able to view the homepage.

-Enter valid numerical values in all 3 input boxes and hit Predict.
+Enter a valid email in the input box and hit predit.

-If everything goes well, you should be able to see the predcited salary vaule on the HTML page! check the output here: http://127.0.0.1:5000/predict
+If everything goes well, you should be able to see whether or not the email is a ham email or a span email.
+Check the output here: http://127.0.0.1:5000/predict